-Conduct portable noise monitoring Will be included in Land Use and Administrative Alternatives Meeting Review feasibility and benefits of additional noise · barriers at the airport to reduce aircraft noise Facilitated discussion in meeting today to identify potential locations impacts in the surrounding communities Revise PADRZ procedure to reduce noise in La Jolla, Mission Beach and Pacific Beach.
-Proposed nighttime procedure designs to move traffic further south is on hold, pending ANAC 17 Potential concept procedure design to move traffic further south (all day), pending analysis of 10-degree divergent heading Alternative 1A Departures over Mission Bay Channel with Concentration (ANAC 14 and 17) Alternative 1C Departures over Mission Bay Channel with Concentration (ANAC 14 and 17) Alternative 2A Equivalent Lateral Spacing Operations (ELSO) for Departures with Dispersion (ANAC 14 and Other) Alternative 2B Equivalent Lateral Spacing Operations (ELSO) for Departures with Concentration (ANAC 14 and Other) and

-Revise the ZZOOO procedure to reduce noise in Point Loma and Ocean Beach.
+Recommendation Number Summary of Recommendation to Review Alternative in Part 150 Study lead Hunt 10 Conduct portable noise monitoring Will be included in Land Use and Administrative Alternatives Meeting 11 Review feasibility and benefits of additional noise barriers at the airport to reduce aircraft noise impacts in the surrounding communities Facilitated discussion in meeting today to identify potential locations 14 Revise PADRZ procedure to reduce noise in La Jolla, Mission Beach and Pacific Beach.
+Proposed nighttime procedure designs to move traffic further south is on hold, pending ANAC 17 Potential concept procedure design to move traffic further south (all day), pending analysis of 10-degree divergent heading Alternative 1A Departures over Mission Bay Channel with Dispersion (ANAC 14 and 17) Alternative 1B Departures over Mission Bay Channel with Concentration (ANAC 14 and 17) Alternative 1C Departures over Mission Bay Channel with Fly-over Waypoint (ANAC 14 and 17) Alternative 2A Equivalent Lateral Spacing Operations (ELSO) for Departures with Dispersion (ANAC 14 and Other) Alternative 2B Equivalent Lateral Spacing Operations (ELSO) for Departures with Concentration (ANAC 14 and Other) 15 Revise the ZZOOO procedure to reduce noise in Point Loma and Ocean Beach.
 Move the JETTI waypoint out two miles.
-Proposed revised design submitted to FAA on 8/19/19

-No recommendations to change initial departure heading on ZZOOO ■ Included in Flight Procedure Analysis, submitted to FAA in 2019
+Proposed revised design submitted to FAA on 8/19/19 No recommendations to change initial departure heading on ZZOOO Included in Flight Procedure Analysis, submitted to FAA in 2019 SAN NOISE STUDY